-This converted Frito Lay warehouse houses Maintenance, Planning, Natural Resources and Information Services staff.
+This converted Frito Lay warehouse houses Maintenance Operations, Design & Development, Nature & Trails and Information Services staff.

 THPRD's maintenance crews scatter around to district facilities to ensure patron and employee safety on inclement weather days.

 The adidas Timbers Training Center, practice home of the Portland Timbers, opened in 2012.
 A 2,600-square-foot expansion was announced in 2015.